 You can change the “default network” you were born with, the one that ensured the survival of our primitive ancestors who lived in a very different world.
 Our “fight-flight” reaction and strong memory for painful experiences are hardwired from birth.
 Our brains detect negative information faster than positive information and are drawn to bad news.
 This hardwiring is further reinforced as we grow up because our negative experiences leave an indelible trace in our brain.
+The brain continues to learn and change itself throughout our life.
 Inside the Brain of a Leader.
 Do great leaders have distinctive brains?

 Yes, says David A. Waldman, a management professor at Arizona State University.
 Since 2005, Waldman and his colleagues have been studying the neurological patterns of successful entrepreneurs and senior managers in an attempt to learn what they have in common.
 The test they administer is fairly simple.
 Nineteen electrodes are placed on each participant's scalp.